input-output-hk/plinth-static-analyzer-research/audits/Aiken.md

 ## Forwards

-**Description**
+**Auditor**: TxPipe

-From: TxPipe To: Strike Finance
+**Auditee**: Strike Finance

-**Summary:** The Strike Forwards protocol is a Cardano on-chain system that enables two users to create a decentralized forward contract to exchange assets at a future date for a pre-agreed price.
+**Description**: The Strike Forwards protocol is a Cardano on-chain system that enables two users to create a decentralized forward contract to exchange assets at a future date for a pre-agreed price.
 One user creates a forward by locking collateral and parameters, another accepts it by matching collateral, and later both parties deposit their respective assets to settle.
 If deadlines pass without proper settlement, liquidation mechanisms redistribute collateral and burn control tokens.
 The protocol relies on multiple validators (Forwards, Collateral, Agreement, Liquidate) and strict token minting/burning rules to enforce correct execution.

-**Findings**
+### Findings

 **Relevant**

 - **STF-001.
 UTxO address not validated in Create Forward operation**: Minting policy validates datum and value of output UTxO where token is minted but doesn't verify destination address, allowing tokens to be redirected to arbitrary addresses instead of the Forwards validator.
-Detectable pattern: minting policy missing destination address validation for minted tokens [MISSING-ADDRESS-VALIDATION]
+<ins>Detectable pattern</ins>: minting policy missing destination address validation for minted tokens [MISSING-ADDRESS-VALIDATION]
 - **STF-005.
 Double counting of tokens in values**: Using subset for value validation instead of exact equality allows trash tokens to bloat UTxOs and enables double counting when the same token serves multiple roles, allowing attackers to satisfy multiple checks with overlapping tokens.
-Detectable pattern: subset value validation instead of equality check [TRASH-TOKENS]
+<ins>Detectable pattern</ins>: subset value validation instead of equality check [TRASH-TOKENS]
 - **STF-201.
 Prevent inclusion of reference scripts**: Validator doesn't validate reference script field of outputs, allowing arbitrary reference scripts to be attached and increase future transaction fees.
-Detectable pattern: output validation without reference script field checks [UNVALIDATED-REFERENCE-SCRIPT]
+<ins>Detectable pattern</ins>: output validation without reference script field checks [UNVALIDATED-REFERENCE-SCRIPT]
 - **STF-301.
 Do Datum comparisons in Data**: Datum comparisons upcast output datum from Data to type rather than downcasting expected datum to Data, which is more expensive.
-Detectable pattern: datum equality checks using upcast instead of downcast
+<ins>Detectable pattern</ins>: datum equality checks using upcast instead of downcast

 **May be relevant**

 - **STF-003.
 Double satisfaction in operations that require token burning**: Validator validates exact number of tokens burned in transaction without ensuring only one validator input is spent, allowing attacker to batch multiple UTxOs and burn fewer tokens than required.
-Detectable pattern: aggregate mint/burn validation without input uniqueness check [DOUBLE-SATISFACTION]
+<ins>Detectable pattern</ins>: aggregate mint/burn validation without input uniqueness check [DOUBLE-SATISFACTION]
 - **STF-004.
 Missing validations in Accept Forward operation**: Validator doesn't verify token minting occurs, doesn't validate collateral UTxO contains required token quantity, and allows accepting forwards with exercise dates in the past.
-Detectable pattern: Minting policy that doesn't do any validation at all regarding the tokens being minted.
+<ins>Detectable pattern</ins>: Minting policy that doesn't do any validation at all regarding the tokens being minted.
 - **STF-006.
 One Side Deposit can be performed multiple times**: Validator validates output datum boolean fields without checking input datum state, allowing operation to be repeated and reset deposit flags, enabling asset theft.
-Detectable pattern: output datum validation without corresponding input datum validation [PARTIAL-UNVALIDATED-DATUM]
+<ins>Detectable pattern</ins>: output datum validation without corresponding input datum validation [PARTIAL-UNVALIDATED-DATUM]
 - **STF-007 Missing datum fields validation in Create Forward**: Critical datum fields (asset equality, negative amounts, timestamps) are not validated at forward creation.
 May require understanding if all datum fields actually need validation.
 [PARTIAL-UNVALIDATED-DATUM]

 **Not relevant**

 - **STF-002.
 Potential loss of collateral if neither party deposits the asset**: After the exercise date, if neither party has deposited assets, the Collateral UTxO becomes unspendable because no operation covers this state, permanently locking collaterals.
 Requires understanding protocol's business logic
 - **STF-101.
 Users could deposit assets after the exercise date has passed**: Validator uses lower bound of validity range to check deadline not passed, allowing users to set past lower bound while transaction executes after deadline.
-Detectable pattern: lower vs upper bound usage for deadline checks, but determining correct bound requires understanding check semantics
+<ins>Detectable pattern</ins>: lower vs upper bound usage for deadline checks, but determining correct bound requires understanding check semantics
 - **STF-202.
 One Side Deposit can be bypassed**: Both Sides Deposit operation doesn't verify that one party has already deposited, allowing users to run it when neither party has deposited and gain control of both collaterals.
 Requires understanding protocol's business logic
 - **STF-203.
 Party identity can be forged**: Redeemer specifies which party performs deposit operation without validator verifying that party's signature, allowing anyone to submit transactions claiming to be either party.
 Requires understanding protocol's authorization model
 - **STF-302.
 Clean up output lookup in Both Sides Deposit**: Multiple filter operations used to identify specific outputs instead of pattern matching on filtered list.
 Code organization suggestion